 \section{Abstract}

-Designing an operational architecture for the Quantum Internet is a challenging task in light of both fundamental limitations imposed by the laws of physics and technological constraints.
-Here, we propose a method to abstract away most of the quantum-specific elements and formulate a best-effort quantum network architecture based on packet-switching, akin to that of the classical Internet.
-Such reframing provides an opportunity to exploit the many tools and protocols available and well-understood within the Internet.
-As an illustration, we tailor and adapt classical congestion control and active queue management protocols to quantum networks, comprising an architecture wherein quantum end- and intermediate nodes effectively regulate demand and resource utilization, respectively.
-Results show that these classical networking tools can be effectively used to combat quantum memory decoherence and keep end-to-end fidelity around a target value.
+Designing an operational architecture for the Quantum Internet is challenging in light of both fundamental limits imposed by physics laws and technological constraints.
+Here, we propose a method to abstract away most of the quantum-specific elements and formulate a best-effort quantum network architecture based on packet switching, akin to that of the classical Internet.
+This reframing provides an opportunity to exploit the many available and well-understood protocols within the Internet context.
+As an illustration, we tailor and adapt classical congestion control and active queue management protocols to quantum networks, employing an architecture wherein quantum end and intermediate nodes effectively regulate demand and resource utilization, respectively.
+Results show that these classical networking tools can be effective in managing quantum memory decoherence and maintaining end-to-end fidelity around a target value.